 I visited Jerusalem very briefly a few months ago with the lovely bunch from iTravelJerusalem as they were getting ready for TBEX, but I had just enough time to explore the amazing vegan food of the city in my time there.
 If you imagine a vegan visit to Israel as being a hummus-soaked escapade, you’d be imagining correctly!
 In what’s said to have the most vegans per capita in the world (I was surprised to read that!), being vegan in Israel is falafelly easy and utterly enjoyable.
 So without further ado, here are the ten best spots I found for a vegan grub in Jeruz.
 Yayay, Vegan Jerusalem!

 Israel has been on my bucket list for as long as I can remember, and last November I finally got to tick it off.
-Unfortunately, it was just a brief week-long stint in Jerusalem thanks to the wonderful iTravelJerusalem and the #TBEXJLM press trip.
+Unfortunately, it was just a brief week-long stint in Jerusalem thanks to iTravelJerusalem and the #TBEXJLM press trip.
 What a week though!
 I met an inspiring group of travel bloggers and got to see exactly what to do in Jerusalem.
 A blend of old and new, and a city where three ancient religions collide and continue to live alongside one another, it’s somewhere quite unlike anywhere else I’ve ever travelled to.
 It’s also a great idea to do Jerusalem with kids.